art Bytes from the bit

 Arizona Utilities CO2 Storage Pilot—Cholla Site

-Next, the project team drilled an oil-industry type well that was used for collection and analysis of downhole fluid and rock samples, with the expectation that the well would be used for injection of 2000 tons of CO2 if downhole geologic properties were suitable.
-Although this is a relatively small quantity of CO2, it is sufficient to test monitoring techniques for tracking the location of the injected CO2 and ensuring compliance with environmental and health and safety requirements.
-During drilling, researchers kept a detailed record of the rock formations encountered.
-Following completion of drilling, oil-industry scientific instruments were lowered into the well to measure rock properties at various depths in the borehole.
+Next, the project team drilled an oil-industry type well that was used for collection of downhole fluid and rock samples.
+During drilling, researchers kept a detailed record of the rock formations encountered at various depths.
+Following completion of drilling, electrical well logging instruments were lowered into the well to measure rock properties.
 In addition, sidewall core samples were extracted.
+The findings were analyzed and showed very saline formation waters and good "seals" (caprocks) above storage zones, as geologists predicted.

-Major WESTCARB participants in the Arizona pilot project include Arizona Electric Power Cooperative, Arizona Public Service Company, Peabody Energy, Salt River Project, Tucson Electric Power Company, Lawrence Berkeley National Laboratory, Electric Power Research Institute, Sandia Technologies, and Errol L. Montgomery & Associates.
+Major WESTCARB participants in the Arizona pilot project included Arizona Electric Power Cooperative, Arizona Public Service Company, Peabody Energy, Salt River Project, Tucson Electric Power Company, Lawrence Berkeley National Laboratory, Electric Power Research Institute, Sandia Technologies, and Errol L. Montgomery & Associates.

 For detailed information and photos on the project's drilling phase, visit our Drilling Progress page.
 Overall project details can be found in the WESTCARB Fact Sheet.
-Permits issued for the field test include a Temporary Aquifer Protection permit from the Arizona Department of Environmental Quality (ADEQ), and an Underground Injection Control permit from Region 9 of the U.S. Environmental Protection Agency.
+Permits issued for the field test included a Temporary Aquifer Protection permit from the Arizona Department of Environmental Quality (ADEQ), and an Underground Injection Control permit from Region 9 of the U.S. Environmental Protection Agency.